Psykotikism/Mutant_Tanks/INFORMATION.md

 # Information
 > Everything you need to know about each ability/setting is below.
 Don't expect any help from the developer if you don't take the time to read everything below first.

-- Maximum types: 500 (Increase the value in the `super_tanks++.inc` file and recompile at your own risk.)
+- Maximum types: 1000 (Increase the value in the `super_tanks++.inc` file and recompile at your own risk.)
-- Ability count: 69 (Suggest more if you want; we always needs more.)
+- Ability count: 69 (Suggest more if you want; we will always needs more.)

 ## Plugin Settings